-You can easily fill a few days here, taking in some of the city’s more notable sites such as the Hollywood sign, the Walk of Stars and Mann's Chinese Theatre, along with the colourful billboards and restaurants of Sunset Strip.
+You can easily fill a few days here, taking in some of the city’s more notable sites such as the Hollywood sign, the Walk of Stars and Mann's Chinese Theater, along with the colorful billboards and restaurants of Sunset Strip.
 Watch out for the overall grittiness of the area though, which often takes visitors by surprise.

 In comparison, Beverly Hills has a more upmarket feel about it.
 Here you can spend a few hours wandering around the designer boutiques of palm-lined Rodeo Drive.

 For the beach, Santa Monica is a clear choice.
 From here you can visit Venice Beach and Santa Monica pier on foot; the latter creates a beautiful silhouette as the sun sets behind it.
 The beaches can be busy here, but the sea air provides a welcome breeze from the heat of the city.

 From Los Angeles the road travels away from the coast slightly, crossing vast plains, farmland and, right at the end, mountains, as you reach Santa Barbara.
 A charming beachside town, Santa Barbara is just a two hour drive from Los Angeles but a world away.